Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/stacki_config_step_2b.png)

 ### Private Network
-The private network configuration screen allows you to set up the networking parameters for the ethernet network that connects the frontend to the backend nodes.
-Choose your _Private Network Device_.
+The private network configuration screen configures the networking parameters for the ethernet network that connects the frontend to the backend nodes.

-Then enter the _Private IP_ and _Netmask_.
+1. Select _Network Interface_ connected to the **Private(Management) Network**.
+2. _IP Address_ of the Private Interface
+3. _Netmask_

-Note that after clicking on "Next", the wizard will immediately set these credentials.
+On clicking "Next", the wizard configures the network interface to the provided information.

 ![](images/stacki_config_step_3b.png)

 ### Password
-This will be the root account password of the frontend.
+Enter the password for the **root** account on the frontend.

 ![](images/stacki_config_step_4.png)

 ### Choose Partition

-The _Automatic_ mode, will repartition and reformat the first discovered hard drive that is connected to the frontend.
+If _Automatic_ mode is selected, the installer will repartition and reformat the first discovered hard drive that is connected to the frontend.
 All other drives connected to the frontend will be left untouched.

 | Partition Name | Size |
 | --------------- | ---- |